BondarenkoKseniia/java-labs/README.md

 # java-labs

-Second lab work, variant 75
+there are all java lab starting from 2nd